 It’s hard to believe that bouncy, fun-loving Amelia had a liver transplant just nine months ago, or that she is now undergoing chemotherapy for PTLD (Post-Transplant Lymphoproliferative Disorder), a complication that can occur after transplant.
 Amelia has struggled since birth with Alagille syndrome, a rare genetic disorder characterized by abnormalities to the bile ducts that harm the liver and can affect other parts of the body.
 The genetic defect that causes Alagille can be inherited, or occur randomly.

 Amelia had heart and kidney surgeries, even before her liver started to fail.
 At that point, the Torgersens relocated from their home in Nashville, Tenn. through Brian’s employer — first to Florida and then to Pittsburgh.
 They wanted to be as close as possible to The Children’s Hospital of Philadelphia and its renowned Alagille Syndrome Clinical Care Program, and for her transplant surgery.

-Not one to complain, Amelia now bravely faces too many ‘ouchies’ during chemotherapy, but looks forward to staying at the Howie’s House where our staff make her feel special.
+Not one to complain, Amelia now bravely faces too many ‘ouchies’ during chemotherapy, but looks forward to staying at the Gift of Life Howie’s House where our staff make her feel special.

 Five years of caring

 On July 11th, Gift of Life Howie’s House celebrated its fifth year of serving transplant patients and their families receiving care at one of the eight transplant centers in Greater Philadelphia.
 In this short time, we have served more than 1,300 transplant families, many of whom have stayed with us several times over the course of their loved one’s care.
 In total, we’ve provided over 33,000 room nights of comfort.